JulianBvW/Depth4MC/depth4mc/dataset/dataset_maker/README.md

 ### 3. Taking depth screenshots

-To generate the depth info, we do the same thing as in the prior step, but with the depth shader.
+To generate the depth info, we do the same thing as in the prior step, but with the two depth shaders.
 Click *o* to access the shader selector.
-Select the depth shader and click *Done*.
-Run the PowerShell script again and copy the generated screenshots into the *depth_labels* folder from the `mcpi_record_poses.py` script.
+Select the depth shader `far` and click *Done*.
+Run the PowerShell script again and copy the generated screenshots into the `depth_labels_far` folder from the `mcpi_record_poses.py` script.

+After that rerun this step whit the other depth shader and copy those results to the `depth_labels_far` folder.

 ### 4. Finishing up